gukkame/ascii-art-web/README.md

 Description
 -------------------------
-Changes text into different Ascii art letters
+Changes text into different Ascii art letters.
+You can choose different styles and get instant results.

 How to run